AN INTERSTELLAR EXPLORER

 About a week later, I still hadn’t received a heads-up from Jen Han.
 I decided to contact his brother, Thor Han, to find out without bothering my young friend.
 I couldn’t travel to space for a while because I had caught a cold on Mars and developed an ear drum problem due to pressure shifts.
 As I expected, Jen Han had confided in his brother.
 The plasma space being merged with Jen-Han’s consciousness.
 It was more than just an exchange of information.
 It took him to the origins of where he comes from and who he is.
 He teleported Jen Han physically onto the craft and returned him in the fraction of a second he was taken.
 Thor Han’s brother saw the interior of the craft and spent some time there, learning about the nature of Creation from the being himself.
 The being also told him about the changes on Earth and Jen Han's role in them.
 Our young Ahel friend was profoundly moved.

-On October 27, the Explorer was halfway through his course visiting our star system, behind the Sun.
+On October 27 2025, the Explorer was halfway through his course visiting our star system, behind the Sun.
 It was a radiant morning in Ireland, the kind that carries a golden stillness in the air.
-I was sitting in my garden, deeply meditating My thoughts drifted toward him, our visitor, refuelling with plasmic energy behind the Sun and regenerating, hidden in privacy from inquisitive Earthlings' eyes.
+I was sitting in my garden, deeply meditating My thoughts drifted toward him, our visitor, refueling with plasmic energy behind the Sun and regenerating, hidden in privacy from inquisitive Earthlings' eyes.
 As I sank deeper into meditation, I let my consciousness attune to the frequency of the Sun.
 Then, faintly at first, like an echo through the roar of a solar storm, I felt him.
 He recognized me.
 Our minds intertwined.
 For a moment, my human sense of self melted away.
 His presence was immense yet gentle, ancient beyond measure.
 He revealed that he and his kind are “Observers of Becoming”; travelers who seek out civilizations poised on the brink of transformation.
 They study what triggers evolution, how consciousness expands, how light learns to shape itself into life.
 They are the eyes and archivists of Source, keepers of the unfolding story of existence.
 And yes, he added with a quiet pulse of energy, they work in harmony with The Nine, those governing intelligences who oversee creation across dimensions.
 When I asked where his people dwell, he sent me an image, not of a place, but of essence.

 -We live at the heart of galaxies, he said, where light is born from the dream of creation itself.